Introduction

 Scripto combines the collaborative powers of Google Docs with the screenwriting power of Final Draft.
 The program allows you to create scripts that can be written in real-time with any number of collaborators.

-These are the element types that exist in the screenplay format:
+These are the block types that exist in the screenplay format:

 Scene Heading is for describing where a scene is taking place.
 Eg. INT.
 OFFICE - DAY